purduerov/X9-Core/rov/sensors/README.md

 throw an error when initializing, so an update call isn't required.
 The idea here is to fail fast, and once we know it fails, return the mock sensor.
 One important aspect, is to also put the import statements in the try/except.
-This will catch when imports are missing (Since some packages would not be able to install on a dev machine.
+This will catch when imports are missing (since some packages would not be able to install on a dev machine).

 **So, if adding a new sensor library, please take a look at the completed ones and follow along with the proposed standard**